WeatherToday's Forecast

 Tropical Update

-Hurricane Erin is centered about 455 miles SSE of Cape Hatteras, NC.
-A Tropical Storm Warning is in effect from Beaufort Inlet to the NC/VA border including the Albemarle and Pamlico Sounds.
-A Tropical Storm Watch is in effect from the NC/VA border to Chincoteague, VA.
+Hurricane Erin is centered about 365 miles SSE of Cape Hatteras, NC.
+A Tropical Storm Warning is in effect from Beaufort Inlet, NC to Chincoteague, VA including the Albemarle and Pamlico Sounds.
 A Storm Surge Warning is in effect for Cape Lookout to Duck, NC.

-A turn toward the north is expected today, followed by a northeast motion on Thursday.
+A turn toward the NNE is expected later today and tonight, followed by a faster motion toward the NE and ENE by Thursday and Friday.
 On the forecast track, the center of Erin will move over the western Atlantic between the U.S. east coast and Bermuda today through early Friday and then pass south of Atlantic Canada Friday and Saturday.

-Maximum sustained winds are near 100 mph with higher gusts.
-Some strengthening is possible during the next day or so.
+Maximum sustained winds have increased to near 110 mph with higher gusts.
+Some additional strengthening is likely during the next day or so, and Erin could become a major hurricane again by tonight.
 Weakening is likely to begin by Friday, but Erin is forecast to remain a hurricane into the weekend.

-Erin is a large hurricane and growing.
+Erin is a large hurricane.
 Hurricane-force winds extend outward up to 90 miles from the center and tropical-storm-force winds extend outward up to 265 miles.

 Tracking a tropical wave over the central tropical Atlantic.
 Environmental conditions appear conducive for gradual development of this system, and a tropical depression could form late this week or over the weekend while it moves near the northern Leeward Islands.